Carnivore Club Subscription Box Review + Coupon – April 2017

-Carnivore Club sends artisanal cured meats from around the world.
+Carnivore Club is a subscription box that sends a curated package of artisanal cured meats from around the world.

 Each month’s box is themed around a different producer that specializes in a particular style of cured meat.
 Boxes feature everything from French charcuterie and Italian salumi to Spanish chorizo and South African biltong.

 This box was sent to us at no cost for review.
 (Check out the review process post to learn more about how we review boxes.)

 The Subscription Box: Carnivore Club